physionetchallenges/physionetchallenges.github.io/2026/index.md

 ### <a name="data-access"></a> Data Access

-The original data are stored on the [Brain Data Science Platform](https://bdsp.io/content/hsp/).
-The challenge dataset represents a curated subset of the original data and is publicly available on [Kaggle](https://www.kaggle.com/datasets/physionet/physionetchallenge2026data/).
+The Challenge training set is publicly available on [Kaggle](https://www.kaggle.com/datasets/physionet/physionetchallenge2026data/).
+The Challenge training set is a curated subset of the [Human Sleep Project dataset](https://bdsp.io/content/hsp/) on the [Brain Data Science Platform](https://bdsp.io/).

 ## <a name="registration"></a>Registering for the Challenge and Conditions of Participation